Variations in traffic light operation: Flashing red ball, yellow ball, or red arrow

-Michigan uses a 3-lamp traffic signal, with a red ball, yellow arrow, and green arrow; during the permissive turn, the red ball flashes.
+Michigan uses a three-lamp traffic signal, with a red ball, yellow arrow, and green arrow; during the permissive turn, the red ball flashes.
 A flashing red ball signal on a "protected" left turn traffic signal indicates that left turning traffic may, after a full stop, complete their turn if and only if there is a long enough break in oncoming traffic.
 The flashing red usually occurs when the oncoming traffic has a green signal.
 This function is not enabled at intersections where it may not be safe to do so (restricted view of oncoming traffic, heavy pedestrian crossings, or double-lane left turns are good examples).
 Michigan usually indicates signals that are dedicated to turning traffic with a sign displaying "LEFT" or "RIGHT".
 This sign is normally illuminated at night.
 More recent installations in Michigan, however, have used flashing yellow arrow signal heads, which typically have not included left-turn signal signage.
 All flashing red ball signals in Michigan will gradually be phased out in favor of the flashing yellow arrow.
-The flashing red ball was also used in Maryland.
+The flashing red ball was also used in Maryland and Minnesota.

 Delaware and Maryland have also been known to place flashing red arrows at certain intersections, especially when no signal is needed for cross traffic.
 The driver is required to come to a complete stop before turning.
-Cupertino, California, also used a 4-lamp signal, with a steady red arrow, a flashing red arrow, a steady yellow arrow, and a steady green arrow; during the permissive turn, the flashing red arrow is displayed.
+Cupertino, California, also used a four-lamp signal, with a steady red arrow, a flashing red arrow, a steady yellow arrow, and a steady green arrow; during the permissive turn, the flashing red arrow was displayed.
 These flashing red arrows were later replaced with flashing yellow arrows.

+Dover, Delaware used a four-lamp signal.
+Forming a T, with a flashing red arrow on the left, a steady red arrow/ball on the right and yellow and green arrows on the bottom; during the permissive turn, the flashing red arrow is displayed.

 Washington state, particularly Seattle, used a flashing yellow ball in the left-turn signal for the same purpose.
 Seattle also used a four-lamp signal at about 20 locations, with a red ball, a steady yellow ball, a flashing yellow ball, and a dual-mode yellow and green arrow; during the permissive turn, the flashing yellow ball was displayed.
+These were later replaced by flashing yellow arrows.

 The Delaware method of using flashing red arrows has been published in the 2009 MUTCD as an alternative to the flashing yellow arrow.
 However, this was allowed only when an engineering study determined that a "stop condition" must be imposed during the permissive left turn movement.
-While the Delaware method of flashing red arrows are allowed in the MUTCD as alternative to the flashing yellow arrow, the Vienna Convention on Road Signs and Signals explicitly forbids any flashing red arrow indication, and as stated in the Vienna Convention, flashing red lights "are only used at level crossing, swing bridge, airport, fire station or ferry terminal" and that flashing red arrows are not allowed.
+While the Delaware method of flashing red arrows are allowed in the MUTCD as alternative to the flashing yellow arrow, the Vienna Convention on Road Signs and Signals explicitly prohibits flashing any red arrow indication.
+As stated in the Vienna Convention, flashing red lights "are only used at level crossing, swing bridge, airport, fire station or ferry terminal" and flashing red arrows are not allowed.